MdevDigitalInc/quick-exit-button/README.md

 1. Enter your desired website URL in `line 19` of the HTML.
 The URL must be enclosed in quotes (either '' or "") inside the `data-exit-url` attribute.
 2. To change which key triggers the `exit()` function, decide what key you would like to use and then use `https://keycode.info` to obtain the JavaScript event keycode.
 3. Take this value and replace it with the 81 in `line 19` of the HTML files in the `data-key` attribute.
-4. To customize the appearance of the button, adjust the color, background, and border properties if desired in the same line as the previous step.
+4. To customize the appearance of the button, adjust the color, background, and border properties in the same line as the previous step.
 This time, change the `data-color`, `data-background`, and `data-border` properties.

 NOTE: No changes need to be done in the `exit-scripts.js` file.
 Any modifications can be made in the HTML.